-When the Thyssen-Bornemisza Museum opened in 1992, Madrid added the second point to its 'Golden Triangle'.
-The private collection of the late Baron Hans-Heinrich Thyssen-Bornemisza is widely considered the most important in the world.
+When the Thyssen-Bornemisza Museum opened in 1992, Madrid added the third point to its 'Art Triangle'.
+The private collection of the late Baron Hans-Heinrich Thyssen-Bornemisza is widely considered among the most important in the world.
 Consisting of 775 paintings, it came to Madrid on loan, but in 1993 a purchase agreement was signed with the Spanish state.
-The Baron's decision to sell was doubtlessly influenced both by his wife, Carmen 'Tita' Cervera, a former Miss Spain, and by the offer to house the collection in the then-empty Palacio de Villahermosa, an early 19th-century edifice that was superbly reconverted by architect Rafael Moneo at fantastic cost.
+The Baron's decision to sell was doubtlessly influenced both by his wife, Carmen 'Tita' Cervera, a former Miss Spain, and by the offer to house the collection in the then-empty Palacio de Villahermosa, an early-19th-century edifice that was superbly reconverted by architect Rafael Moneo at fantastic cost.
 Thanks to this revamp, involving terracotta-pink walls, marble floors and skylights, visitors can view the works with near-perfect illumination.
 In 2004, the museum unveiled its new wing, in which some 200 paintings and sculptures from Carmen Cervera's own collection are on display.

 The collection was started by the Baron's father in the 1920s but was dispersed among his heirs after he died in 1947.
 The Baron bought back the paintings from his relatives and then extended the collection, buying up first Old Masters and then more contemporary works during the 1960s.
 The Baron's own home in Lugano, Switzerland, had space to exhibit only some 300 works, leading him to look for a larger home for the collection, most of which can now be seen in Madrid, though some paintings are housed in the MNAC museum in Barcelona.